Skip to content

 The combination of the pipe operator | and the Ranges library is one of the most elegant features in modern C++:

-- Composability: Compose operations like building blocks
+• Composability: We can combine operations like building blocks.